 3. Cable Cottage

 As one of the most sought-after properties in the whole of Salcombe, Cable Cottage sits on the water’s edge of North Sands, just a stone’s throw from the sandy beach.
 Take a book and a bottle out onto the private terrace, where you can watch the sun go down as you relax.
-For early risers, watching the sun come up is an equally magnificent moment.

 4. Island Street Bar & Grill